2025 BC Parks Camping Reservations Guide

 The majority of BC Parks’ campgrounds allow bookings up to 14 days (13 nights).

-When a campsite becomes available to book via the the four month rolling reservation system, it is possible to book additional nights (to a maximum of 13 nights) right away.
+When a campsite becomes available to book via the four-month rolling reservation system, it is possible to book additional nights (to a maximum of 13 nights) right away.

 So if you want to go camping at Gold Creek campground in Golden Ears Provincial Park from 10th to 18th August, you will be able to book the entire trip on 10th April as one booking.